phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH6_Introduction_to_hyperledger_sawtooth.md

 And to check the connectivity from the host computer, run the following command in a new terminal window ( it does not need to be the same dir as mentioned previously in this section):

     curl http://localhost:8080/blocks

+Running into problem here.
+For some reason netstat isnt showing any connections with bash or with admin bash.
+Connection denied, taking some time to debug.

 After running this command, you should see a json object response with "data", array of batches, header, etc.